HoldenCreative/wp_weeverapps/readme.txt

 10. Add to launch screen ability with customizable icon

 == Changelog ==

+= 1.4 =
+* Ability to prompt users to 'install' your app by adding a link to their homescreen
+* Added new 'About App' tab for pro users
+* Ability to take an [R3SFeed](http://support.weeverapps.com/entries/20786801-what-is-the-add-an-r3s-feed-url-option-for "R3S Feed") from another site and use it in your app
+* Titles are now properly hidden on the Welcome tab

 = 1.3.12 =
 * Corrected an issue with limiting the length of the content feed